Skip to navigation Skip to content

 • if there are changes to circumstances that affect the fees a care recipient is liable to pay, the care recipient contribution will be adjusted

-• current fees will be reflected on Fees and charges > Fees and charges details
+• current fees will show on Fees and charges > Fees and charges details

 In ACSP: